Hydrogen Generation Market Gains Spotlight as Nations Remain Steadfast on Green Future

-An explosive, and clean-burning bounteous gas is approximately 75% of all baryonic matter; which makes it one of the most renewable sources (cheaper, and cleaner alternative to fossil fuels) of energy on the planet.
+An explosive, and clean-burning bounteous gas is approximately 75% of all baryonic matter, which makes it one of the most renewable sources (cheaper, and cleaner alternative to fossil fuels) of energy on the planet.
 It can be used as a feedstock, fuel, or energy carrier, and does not emit CO2 when burnt.
 The by-products, one of which is water, are safe and leave minimal waste, which is gaining prominence for decarbonising the economy.
-As nations come forward with net-zero strategies to align with their international climate targets, hydrogen has once again become the talking point for Australia, Canada, France, Germany, Japan, Netherlands, the US, and the UK.
+As nations come forward with net-zero strategies to align with their international climate targets, hydrogen has once again become the talking point for Australia, Canada, France, Germany, Japan, Netherlands, the U.S., and UK.
 It is set to become a globally traded commodity.
-The hydrogen generation market is projected for an impressive growth outlook during the forecast period.
+With this backdrop, the hydrogen generation market is projected to witness an impressive growth outlook during the forecast period.

-Hydrogen Generation Gains Ground as Governments Accelerate their Journey Towards Sustainability
+Hydrogen Generation Market Gains Ground as Governments Accelerate Their Journey Towards Sustainability

 The rise of environmental, social, and corporate governance (ESG) is set to draw new attention to clean energy markets such as hydrogen.
 Governments from around the world have been developing regulatory policy frameworks that promote sustainability through lowering carbon footprint.
 Most notably, the landmark Paris Agreement.
 According to Hydrogen Council, as of early 2021, over 30 countries have released hydrogen roadmaps with national hydrogen strategies in place, and governments worldwide have committed public funding in support of decarbonisation through hydrogen technologies.
 200+ large-scale projects (with 85% located in Europe, Asia, and Australia) have been announced across the value chain, with a total value exceeding $300 Bn through 2030.
 Of this investment, $80 Bn can currently be considered mature, which indicates that these projects are either in their planning stage, have passed a final investment decision (FID), or under construction, already commissioned, or operational.

-Hydrogen Generation Market at a Snail’s Pace; Hydrogen Has a Long Way to Go before it Mainstreams
+Hydrogen Generation Market Still Has a Long Way to Go before it Mainstreams

 Siemens, and Air Liquide have plans to work together to develop electrolysis, and hydrogen technologies.
 Siemens, GE, and Mitsubishi Power also have programmes underway to make their combustion turbines 100% hydrogen-capable.
 The world´s largest-class hydrogen production - Fukushima Hydrogen Energy Research Field (FH2R) - was inaugurated in March 2020.
 Toshiba also installed a 3.5-kW H2Rex pure hydrogen fuel cell system that produces power, and heat at the facility, using hydrogen supplied by FH2R.